Tory leadership: Truss and Sunak reject indyref2 in Perth

 - Published

-Leadership candidates Liz Truss and Rishi Sunak knocked back a second Scottish independence referendum at a hustings in Perth on Tuesday night.
+Leadership candidates Liz Truss and Rishi Sunak have rejected a second Scottish independence referendum at a hustings in Perth.

 Mr Sunak said it's "quite frankly barmy" that any government would focus on an independence referendum during the cost of living crisis.